The Charlotte Observer

 Enterprise and Planning Editor

-- Lead Reimagined Print initiative, which includes twice-weekly, in-depth story packages.
+- Lead Reimagined Print initiative, a project aimed at driving print subscribers to digital presentations through twice-weekly, in-depth story packages.

 Editor, Digital News and Engagement

 - Responsible for updating WFAE.org through editing and posting stories written by reporters, culling the best news stories from NPR and the Associated Press, and constantly scouring sources for breaking news.